Royce Gracie: UFC 1

 The Ultimate Fighting Championship was founded in 1993 by Rorion Gracie, business executive Art Davie, and the Semaphore Entertainment Group (SEG).
-The premise of the event was doing a eight-man openweight single-elimination tournament, with minimal rules, from fighters representing different martial arts, in order to find the most effective and strongest fighting style.
-While Davie and the SEG were interested in doing an event with violent and exciting Vale Tudo fights similar to what they had seen on the Gracie in Action tapes, Rorion was interested in promoting his family's own Jiu-Jitsu style by defeating larger and stronger opponents from more well-known martial arts.
+The premise of the event was doing an eight-man openweight single-elimination tournament, with minimal rules, from fighters representing different martial arts, to find the most effective and strongest fighting style.
+While Davie and the SEG were interested in doing an event with violent and exciting vale tudo fights similar to what they had seen on the Gracie in Action tapes, Rorion was interested in promoting his family's own jiu-jitsu style by defeating larger and stronger opponents from more well-known martial arts.
 Rorion said he picked Royce to represent the family's art because of his skinnier and smaller frame, to show how a small person can defeat a bigger opponent using jiu-jitsu.

 Gracie entered the tournament wearing his now iconic Brazilian jiu-jitsu gi.
 In his first match, Gracie defeated journeyman boxer Art Jimmerson.
 He tackled him to the ground using a baiana (morote-gari or double-leg) and obtained the dominant "mounted" position.
 Mounted and with only one free arm, Jimmerson conceded defeat.

-In the semi-finals, Gracie fought against shootfighter and King of Pancrase Ken Shamrock.
-This was Royce's most difficult match, as Shamrock had grappling experience (having caught Patrick Smith in a heel hook in a previous match).
+In the semi-finals, Gracie fought against shootfighter and King of Pancrase fighter Ken Shamrock.
+This was Royce's most difficult match, as Shamrock had grappling experience (having caught Patrick Smith in a Heel Hook in a previous match).
 Gracie started the round by attempting a double-leg, which was defended by Shamrock with a sprawl, and Shamrock attempted to stand up back to his feet.
 Gracie then responded by pulling Shamrock to his guard and started to do small kicks into Shamrock's kidneys, but he got out from his guard and attempted to pull Gracie into a heel hook, as he had done with Patrick Smith similarly before.
 The Brazilian defended by wrapping his gi around Shamrock's arm, and when the latter sat back, it pulled Gracie on top of him.
 He then proceeded to take Shamrock's back and used his own gi to secure a rear naked choke.
 Shamrock later stated it was a gi choke, using the cloth around his neck.
 Shamrock tapped out to Gracie's choke, but the referee did not see the tap and ordered both fighters to continue the match.
 Shamrock then admitted defeat to the referee, saying it would not be fair, and Royce was declared the bout's victor, with both fighters exchanging a handshake after some taunting.